Akron metropolitan area: Public transit

 In Summit County, public transportation is available through the METRO Regional Transit Authority system, which has a fleet of over two hundred buses and trolleys and operates local routes as well as running commuter buses into downtown Cleveland.
-The Portage Area Regional Transportation Authority (PARTA) operates throughout Portage County and also runs an express route connecting the University of Akron with Kent State University.
+The Portage Area Regional Transportation Authority (PARTA) operates throughout Portage County and also runs an express route connecting the downtown Akron and University of Akron with Kent State University, as well as an express route from Kent via Streetsboro to Cleveland.
+The two systems have transfer points with each other in Stow and Brimfield Township.

 Education

 The Kent Student Center at Kent State University.